 Statement Charges

 For example, a landscaping company offers weekly lawn service to its customers.
-Each weekly service incurs a $50 charge.
-A $50 statement charge is entered each week that the lawn service is performed.
-Then, one time each month a statement is sent to the customer showing the total due for services performed.
+Each weekly service costs $50.
+You enter a $50 statement charge each week the lawn service is done.
+Then, one time each month, you send a statement to the customer showing the total due for services.

 To enter a statement charge: